Skip to content

 Today, you have 4 types of wedding albums on the market or DIY:

-We believe a wedding album should not only be pleasant to look at, exciting to read at, but should also be a strongly built so it can fly through the ages like a time capsule.
-A strong album, well-taking care of, should last forever and transmit to the next generations.
-You don’t want the colors to fade, the page to fall, or the design to become ugly in the next decades.
+We believe a wedding album should not only be pleasant to look at and exciting to read, but should also be strongly built so it can fly through the ages like a time capsule.
+A strong album well-taking care of, should last forever and transmit to the next generations.
+You don’t want the colors to fade, the pages to fall, or the design to become ugly in the next decades.

 Tips: Find here the things to look at when judging the quality of a photo-book

-This is probably the most important (regarding longevity).
-The best paper for the wedding album is the RC paper, which should not turn yellow in the future, and which resists scratch and water (you can clean a page, which is not the case with an inkjet paper for instance).
+• Thickness and Type of Paper: This is probably the most important (regarding longevity).
+The best paper for the wedding album is the RC paper, which should not turn yellow in the future, and which resists scratches and water (you can clean a page, which is not the case with an inkjet paper for instance).
 The printing technology also offers high resolution and a wide range of colors.

-Don’t we say that we judge a book by its cover.
+• Cover Material: Don’t we say that we judge a book by its cover?
 You want a nice material, a design that you like.
 Today, there are a variety of options: genuine leather, synthetic leather, wood, linen, velvet, plexiglass.

-This one is probably the most superficial point, pay attention to the little options such as engraving, embossing, gliding, and as endpages.
+• Options: This one is probably the most superficial point, pay attention to the little options such as engraving, embossing, gilding, and endpages.

 What should you consider when designing your own wedding album’s layout?
-Here is the step-by-step guide detailing the process we follow when designing images combinations.
+Here is the step-by-step guide detailing the process we follow when designing image combinations.

 The culling can take quite some time.
-Keep only the cream of the cream.
+Keep only the cream of the crop.
 The lower number you have, the more dynamic the composition is.

 2/ Retouching Some Digital

-If needed, we enhance a bit some portraits, or take off elements distracting the viewer.
+If needed, we enhance some portraits a bit, or take off elements distracting the viewer.
 Retouching might bring the price up.

 3/ Color Harmonization